Deutsche Bank ups job cut figure to 1,993 headcount

-FRANKFURT Deutsche Bank (DBKGn.DE) on Tuesday said it would cut 1,993 jobs, a slight upward revision of the 1,900 number disclosed by Germany's flagship lender in July, but significantly below the level of job cuts at peers like UBS.
+FRANKFURT Oct 30 Deutsche Bank on Tuesday said it would cut 1,993 jobs, a slight upward revision of the 1,900 number disclosed by Germany's flagship lender in July, but significantly below the level of job cuts at peers like UBS.

 Chief Financial Officer Stefan Krause said the majority of job cuts will be completed by year-end, adding that 1,200 of the total 1,500 job cuts at the investment bank had already been completed.